TANGIBLE (Book 1, Dreamwalkers)

 Dreams don’t come true, but nightmares do.

-Zeke’s poor judgment with his last dreamwalker student resulted in a fatal catastrophe the Somnium is still struggling to conceal.
-So when his employers in the covert organization require him to mentor the next new dreamer who shows up on area scans, neither Zeke nor his team is sure that’s the right move.
+Zeke’s poor judgment with his last dream student resulted in a fatal catastrophe his secret organization is still struggling to conceal.
+When his employers order him to mentor the potential dreamer who just showed up on scans, neither Zeke nor his team is sure that’s the right move.

-A dreamer like Maggie requires careful handling if she, her mentor and lots and lots of oblivious civilians are going to survive.
-But first Zeke and his team have to convince her she’s not dreaming.
+A student like Maggie requires careful handling if she, her mentor, and lots and lots of oblivious civilians are going to survive.
+But first Zeke and his team have to convince her she’s no longer dreaming.